 Every spring also always makes me remember the spring of 1975 at the French House and today’s piece of music.
 As I mentioned before, our small dorm sat in a meadow through which a small creek ran.
 The meadow was planted with dogwood, hawthorn, quince, forsythia and other flowering shrubs and trees.
 Because I felt so happy to be here, having found a group of people who did not think of me as “different,” my eyes seemed to open up to the beauty of nature.
 I had help of course.
 There was a woman who lived in the French House named Liz McVeety.
 She hailed from Jeffersonville, Indiana, which is right across the river from Louisville, Kentucky, home of the Derby.
 Liz was majoring in something like horticulture or environmental sciences and lived upstairs.
 She was shy, but passionate about nature, good music, and plants.
 She used to hang out with the artsy crowd in the French House and on a number of occasions we all ended up in her room talking and listening to Joni Mitchell’s album, Court and Spark.
 That album became a kind of anthem for me because of the song, “Free Man in Paris,” which, hearing all the stories about my dorm mates’ adventures in France, increased my desire to go abroad.

 Liz had another friend who lived in a different dorm in our complex, who used to sit with us at the French table.
-Her name was Linda P******, and she was a very thin girl, with a shock–no a mane, really–of wavy red hair.
+Her name was Linda and she had a shock–no a mane, really–of wavy red hair.
 Linda was majoring in Comparative Literature and also the string bass, which seemed an oddly incongruous choice for someone so slight in stature.
 She had a light, sing-songy way of speaking, and would passionately hold forth about some piece of music, novel, or poem she was studying.

 I remember walking across the meadow one day with Liz and Linda at the height of Spring, and they identified just about every flowering plant for me.
 Ever since, Spring has been the season I look forward to and enjoy the most.